-No, if you are registered in one of our programs, you are able to use club boats, paddles and exercise equipment.
+No, if you are registered in one of our programs, you are able to use club boats, paddles, PFDs and exercise equipment.

 Observers are always welcome at practices, and definitely at regattas!
 The dock from which we launch is a public dock, so please don’t be shy about coming down and watching.

-When you set up a paddle bag, it should contain: Towel, a change of clothes, a light jacket, water, a snack that doesn't spoil, a hat, sunscreen, and sunglasses.
-The water on a sunny day can strain their eyes.
-Always a full fresh water bottle.
+For Paddling practices: Paddle bag should contain: towel, change of clothes, light jacket, water, snack, hat, sunscreen, and sunglasses.
+The water on a sunny day can strain paddlers' eyes.

-Although life jackets (PFDs) are supplied, it is usually best for the athlete to have their own.
+Although life jackets (PFDs) are supplied, feel free to bring your own.

-You will get detailed information about all of them in advance.
-The Coach details the location, times, fees, and boat transport ahead of time.
+You will get detailed information about the location, times, fees, and boat transport ahead of time from the Coach.

-Regattas are fun for everybody as there is a great team spirit, and like other fan clubs, we cheer for all the athletes.
-As the races go for a day or two, plan to settle in and get to know the other parents, it is fun!
+Regattas are fun for everybody as there is great team spirit, and like other fan clubs, we cheer for all the athletes.
+As the races go for a day or two, plan to settle in and get to know the other parents.
+It is fun!

-Coach Connor: Your primary contact for practice and participation questions firstname.lastname@example.org
+Head Coach and coaching staff are your primary contacts for practice and participation questions email email@example.com

 We occasionally hold club meetings for parents/guardians and athletes to discuss important club items.
 We are always looking for the special talents of our amazing member to help out.
 We have volunteer opportunities in the areas of equipment maintenance, board positions, fundraising rock stars, bookkeeping, or any other talents you want to share.

 It is worth noting that we are partnered with our sister club, Fort Langley Canoe Club.
 They specialize in different areas of paddle sports.
 They have divisions for Dragon Boats, OC Kayaks and Voyageur Canoes.
 Between our clubs, we have everything you could want to do on the water with a paddle!